findy-network/findy-network.github.io/content/en/docs/Deployment/Configuration/index.md

 ## Internet-facing reverse proxy

-Nginx, AWS load balancer etc. can work as the reverse proxy.
-It is recommended to use single domain for request routing to avoid hassle with Fido2 origin requirements and CORS.
+Nginx, AWS load balancer etc. can work as a reverse proxy.
+It is recommended to use single domain for request routing to avoid hassle with FIDO2 origin requirements and CORS.

 ### Port 443